 Difficulty has been switched to a modified phrasal judging system.
 Under the current system, a three minute routine is split into 12 difficulty blocks.
 Under the new system, difficulty judges judge each combination and only the top 12 combinations count towards the difficulty score.
 If there are less than 12 combinations, the average score of all combinations will be used.
 A four minute routine will use the top 16 combinations, but the committee may change the number of counted combinations based on testing and further feedback.

 Any combinations outside of the top 12/16 are not judged for difficulty (in other words, they are dropped), but they are used to calculate a team’s catch ratio (Note that most teams will require most of their routine to complete their top 12/16 combinations).
 These combinations are also judged, of course, for the purposes of other categories like teamwork and general impression.
 The beginning and end of a combination is left to the discretion of the judges, but we anticipate that a phrase will consist of everything between a throw and a drop/catch (a speed flow sequence with 4 catches and 1 drop, for instance, would consist of 5 phrases).
 We do not anticipate that players will attempt to “game” difficulty by performing only a few long and difficult combinations.
 That strategy poses a number of risks given the introduction of the catch percentage ratio and the variety quantity score.
 In addition, the judging manual will make clear that the length of a combination is only one component of difficulty.
-If, however, gaming proves to be an issue, the committee will consider introducing a minimum combination number or other safeguards.
+If, however, gaming proves to be an issue for people who love to play games earn gift cards, the committee will consider introducing a minimum combination number or other safeguards.

 The shift to phrasal judging serves many purposes: (1) judges do not need to remember what moves happened in a block; (2) judges do not need to decide where to “count” a combination that overlaps two blocks; (3) players have more flexibility in building routines because they do not need to spread the difficulty in each block but can front- or back-load their difficulty; (4) difficult combinations in close proximity are not redundant because they are each separately scored (rather than averaged); (5) difficult combinations are not diluted by non-difficult combinations in close proximity because they are separately scored (rather than averaged); (6) no judge is separately required to count the number of combinations for the purposes of execution; (7) players are not penalized for including more creative or stylistic elements at the expense of difficulty elements as long as they have sufficient difficult combinations.